Franz-Josef-Danner/tracking/README.md

 It then launches ``auto_track_bidir`` to track all ``TRACK_`` markers and finally removes short ones with ``delete_short_tracks_with_prefix``.
 Remaining tracks are renamed with the ``GOOD_`` prefix.

+#### Automatic registration

+The addon hooks ``track_cycle.run`` during registration so you normally don't need to run any extra code.
+If you prefer to manage callbacks yourself, you can still place ``register_after_detect_callback`` inside a text block or in a startup script so it runs automatically with Blender.

 ### Properties